cryostatio/cryostat-agent/README.md

 - [ ] `cryostat.agent.registration.retry-ms` [`long`]: the duration in milliseconds between attempts to register with the Cryostat server.
 Default `5000`.
 - [ ] `cryostat.agent.exit.signals` [`[String]`]: a comma-separated list of signals that the agent should handle.
 When any of these signals is caught the agent initiates an orderly shutdown, deregistering from the Cryostat server and potentially uploading the latest harvested JFR data.
 Default `INT,TERM`.
 - [ ] `cryostat.agent.exit.deregistration.timeout-ms` [`long`]: the duration in milliseconds to wait for a response from the Cryostat server when attempting to deregister at shutdown time .
 Default `3000`.
 - [ ] `cryostat.agent.harvester.period-ms` [`long`]: the length of time between JFR collections and pushes by the harvester.
 This also controls the maximum age of data stored in the buffer for the harvester's managed Flight Recording.
 Every `period-ms` the harvester will upload a JFR binary file to the `cryostat.agent.baseuri` archives.
-Default `-1`, which indicates no harvesting will be performed.
+Default `-1`, which indicates no scheduled harvest uploading will be performed.
 - [ ] `cryostat.agent.harvester.template` [`String`]: the name of the `.jfc` event template configuration to use for the harvester's managed Flight Recording.
-Default `default`, the continuous monitoring event template.
+Defaults to the empty string, so that no recording is started.
 - [ ] `cryostat.agent.harvester.max-files` [`String`]: the maximum number of pushed files that Cryostat will keep over the network from the agent.
 This is supplied to the harvester's push requests which instructs Cryostat to prune, in a FIFO manner, the oldest JFR files within the attached JVM target's storage, while the number of stored recordings is greater than this configuration's maximum file limit.
 Default `2147483647` (`Integer.MAX_VALUE`).
 - [ ] `cryostat.agent.harvester.upload.timeout-ms` [`long`]: the duration in milliseconds to wait for HTTP upload requests to the Cryostat server to complete and respond.
 Default `30000`.
 - [ ] `cryostat.agent.harvester.exit.max-age-ms` [`long`]: the JFR `maxage` setting, specified in milliseconds, to apply to recording data uploaded to the Cryostat server when the JVM this Agent instance is attached to exits.
 This ensures that tail-end data is captured between the last periodic push and the application exit.
 Exit uploads only occur when the application receives `SIGINT`/`SIGTERM` from the operating system or container platform.